Guam “Where America’s Day Begins”. Living in Guam, Resorts

 • Innovation Culture: Building a culture encouraging creativity, entrepreneurship and STEAM skills is key to nurture local innovation, progress unique industries and retain talent.
 But change requires expanding educational opportunities.

-In summary, Guam is a unique island shaped by its strategic location in the Pacific, indigenous Chamorro cultural heritage and complex colonial history.
-Its tropical environment, diverse ecosystems and natural resources have long provided for its people but are threatened by economic modernization.
-The United States military presence supports the island’s economy but also causes social and political tensions.
-Tourism has emerged as a double-edged sword as well.
-However, Guam remains committed to charting its own future, with movements for environmental sustainability, cultural revitalization, health equality, education advancement and true self-determination gaining momentum.
-The island’s multifaceted character persists as its greatest asset.
+Guam is a unique island in the Pacific with a Chamorro cultural heritage and a complex colonial history.
+The tropical environment, diverse ecosystems, and natural resources have long provided for the people, but modernization threatens them.
+The US military helps the economy but causes social and political problems.
+Tourism is also a double-edged sword.
+Guam is committed to charting its own future.
+There are movements for environmental sustainability, cultural revitalization, health equality, education advancement, and self-determination.
+The island’s many sides are its best feature.

 Si Yu’us Ma’ase (Thank You)